 Alice Merrill did likely hear that someone had been raped.
 However Alice's tender age combine with public silence regarding the victims' identities to permit doubt.
-It is not certain Eliza herself was victim or that the described violence necessarily rendered Eliza infertile.

 It is possible Eliza and Bathsheba had been describing the rape of another woman in terms that Alice Merrill misunderstood.
 For example, Eliza had been the housemate of Jonathan Harriman Holmes both in Kirtland and Nauvoo.
 Eliza would have been unusually aware Marietta Carter [Holmes] had been killed by a gang of men from Missouri.
 Though the account we have from Marietta's daughter does not specify that rape occurred, it seems likely the deadly attack would have involved rape.
 Alternately, the victims of respectable family who had been known to Parley P. Pratt would have similarly been known to Eliza and Bathsheba.